pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/event-watcher.md

 ## Examples
 Suppose you want to update your configuration file after releasing a new Helm chart.

-You define the configuration for event watcher in the application configuration file like:
+You define the configuration for event watcher in `helloworld/app.pipecd.yaml` file like:

 ```yaml
 apiVersion: pipecd.dev/v1beta1